 Cycling Infrastructure Funding

-To encourage healthy living and to help address climate change, we're cost-sharing cycling infrastructure projects with local government through our BikeBC program.
+To encourage healthy living and to help address climate change, the Province of B.C. is cost-sharing cycling infrastructure projects with local government through our BikeBC program.

 - Cyclist/pedestrian bridges and overpasses